tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/package-manager.md

 - So `.tar.gz` ≈ a compressed archive similar to a .zip file on Windows.
 - Require `tar` & `gzip`.

-You can extract it using: `tar -xvzf filename.tar.gz`
+You can extract it using: `mkdir - /target/dir && tar -xvzf filename.tar.gz -C /target/dir`

 - The meaning of -xvzf is
   * `-x --extract` = extract files from an archive
   * `-v, --verbose` = verbosely list files processed
   * `-z, --gzip` = gzipped files eg. for tar.gz packages
-  * -f, --file ARCHIVE = use archive file or device ARCHIVE
+  * `-f`, --file ARCHIVE = use archive file or device ARCHIVE

 The `tar` command comes pre-install on Linux.